 Sentiment analysis has become synonymous with social listening tools, where positive, negative, or neutral classifications often oversimplify how customers and target audiences feel about your brand.
 Knowing whether they like it, dislike it, or feel a bit ‘meh’, isn’t especially insightful.

-The most famous brands are the ones that have build emotional connections with their audiences.
+The most famous brands are the ones that have built emotional connections with their audiences.
 The right text mining tool can help you do just that.

 What are the most common text mining applications for businesses?

 While it may be one of the best-kept secrets for better business intelligence, word is getting out and we are seeing examples of text mining being used across organizations to become more efficient in learning from qualitative text data.

 For marketers, for example, text mining can offer a powerful way to understand target audiences, reflect on what customers love about their brand and offering, and analyze public opinion on their brand or competitors.

 For product teams, quality NLP text mining can help identify any pain points customers have with their products or understand why people are choosing other products over theirs.

 For people teams, text mining can help identify the real drivers of workforce satisfaction, by segmenting and analyzing employee survey responses.

 And this is just scratching the surface of what’s possible.
 The power of text mining can be tailored to a host of business needs and objectives.